apwide/k8s-golive-agent/examples/README.md

 You can apply the following example with [kubectl kustomize](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_kustomize/) on your cluster:

-Once you have finished:
+When you're done:
 ```shell
 kubectl delete -k ./simple
 ```

 ## Simple
-One of the most simple configuration to delegate most of the data extraction to the operator default policies.
+One of the simplest configurations is to delegate most of the data extraction to the default policies of the operator.

 ```shell
 kubectl apply -k ./simple